 Virgin Samoa, Air New Zealand, Air Pacific and Polynesian Airlines operate international flights from New Zealand, Australia, United States of America, Fiji and American Samoa into Samoa.

 Hiring a car is a great way to see Samoa.
-You will need to validate your foreign license at the Land Transport Authority in Vaitele.
-Cost is ST$12.
+You will need to validate your foreign license at the Land Transport Authority in Vaitele or at most car hire places.
+Cost is ST$21 for a month.
 Driving is on the

 left hand side of the road.
 There are many rental car companies to choose from and you can hire everything from sedans and 4WDs to 12-seater vans if you have